Nike-Inc/Willow/README.md

 #### Multiple Modifiers

-Multiple `Modifier` objects can be stacked together onto a single log level to perform multiple actions.
+Multiple `LogMessageModifier` objects can be stacked together onto a single log level to perform multiple actions.
 Let's walk through using the `TimestampModifier` (prefixes the message with a timestamp) in combination with the `ColorModifier` objects from the previous example.

 ```swift
 let purple = UIColor.purple()